martinbarge/martin-barge/_posts/2021-08-10-Academic-English-Online.md

 ### Migration of Learning Objects to WordPress
 The university installed a WordPress instance for us to carry this out.
 We extracted the core HTML content, CSS and JS from the Learning Objects and rebuilt them into WordPress pages.
-We then converted a small number of Hot Potatoes quizzes to the newer HTML5 compliant version of the tool (see: ) We converted a larger number of items using the H5P WordPress plugin (see: ) In addition to this, for activities for which neither Hot Potatoes nor H5P provided a suitable application, we custom-coded some interactives using freely-available JavaScript tools and libraries.
-Most notable Sortable.JS (see: ) and JQuery.
-We used the WP Coder plugin to incorporate these JS rich activities.
+We then converted a small number of Hot Potatoes quizzes to the newer HTML5 compliant version of the tool (see: <a href="https://hotpot.uvic.ca/">Hot Potatoes</a>)
+We converted a larger number of items using the H5P WordPress plugin (see: <a href="https://h5p.org/">H5P.org</a>) In addition to this, for activities for which neither Hot Potatoes nor H5P provided a suitable application, we custom-coded some interactives using freely-available JavaScript tools and libraries.
+Most notable [Sortable JS](https://github.com/SortableJS/Sortable) and JQuery.
+We used the [WP Coder plugin](https://wordpress.org/plugins/wp-coder/) to incorporate these JS rich activities.
-We also made use of the Accordions plugin (see: ) to build some of the interactive presentation units.
+We also made use of the [Accordions Plugin](https://pickplugins.com/item/accordions-html-css3-responsive-accordion-grid-for-wordpress) to build some of the interactive presentation units.

 For an idea of how the new site looks, here's a screenshot of the homepage:
 ![Image of new homepage](https://martinbarge.github.io/img/AEO-August-2021-home.png){:width="60%"}